celo-org/Proof-of-Ship/5/personalized-feedback/proof_of_ship_feedback.md

 **General Feedback:**
 - Please have your pitch in a proper pitch deck, like canva, that you can share.
-- Could not find the farcaster app.
+- Could not find the farcaster app on farcaster.
 - Add farcaster user name search.
 - Next steps should include the creator part.
 - how they can make money etc.